How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 The speed of our process compared to the competition is unmatched, especially since you're selling directly to us.
 Stack that on top of our competitive prices and the wide range of diamonds and rings we buy compared to competitors, and it’s a no-brainer.

-At White Pine, you tell us some basic info about your diamond ring, we give you an estimate within one business day, and send payment immediately after accepting our offer.
+At White Pine, you tell us some basic info about your diamond ring.
+We give you an estimate within one business day and send payment immediately after you accept our offer.

 We know your time is valuable, so we get right to it.
 While the other guys keep telling you to “hang tight.”